Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Ford's Theatre Museum and Education Center do require tickets.

-While these are free on a same-day basis, they are limited and go quickly.
-An advanced reservation is only $3 per person and well worth supporting the museum.
+An advanced reservation is only $3 per person and is well worth supporting the museum.

 A visit to Ford's Theatre is enhanced by attending our popular Lincoln Assassination Walking Tour.